1979–1980 International Harvester strike: Aftermath

 International Harvester incurred significant delays in resuming operations.
 Plants in Rock Island and East Moline took several weeks to resume work.
 Several small UAW-represented craft unions which were not part of the master contract talks continued to strike at IH's Louisville plant.
 The large blue-collar locals refused to cross the picket line (which was their right under the contract), keeping the plant shut.

 The strike severely impacted the company's financial status.
 International Harvester lost $257.2 million in the second quarter, for a total of $479.4 million in the first half of the year, while sales slid 47.3 percent.
 The company confirmed earlier rumors and put its Scout utility vehicle division up for sale to help cover the losses, and by the end of April 1980 was forced to take out loans which increased its short-term debt from $442 million to a staggering $1 billion.

 International Harvester never recovered from the strike.
 In November 1981, IH asked the UAW for $100 million in wage and benefit concessions.
 Rising interest rates, demand weakened by the early 1980s recession, and high manufacturing costs pushed the company's total debt to a whopping $4.5 billion.
 On December 23, 1981, the company reached an agreement with 200 of its lenders to refinance $4.15 billion of its debt in a bid to avoid bankruptcy.
 On January 20, 1982, the UAW rejected Harvester's request for concessions because McCardell had just given $6 million in bonuses to salaried employees.
 But with the firm's financial condition rapidly worsening, the UAW opened negotiations in March 1982.
 Negotiators reached a tentative agreement nearly two years to the day after the 1979–1980 strike ended, giving Harvester $200 million in wage, benefit, pension, and other savings over three years.

 On May 3, 1982, one day after the UAW ratified the concessionary contract, Archie McCardell was fired by International Harvester.
 Although McCardell asserted he had resigned, industry and press observers said that he was fired.
 Time reported that the company's 16-member board of directors met in a two-hour meeting over the weekend.
 Pushed by the company's debtor banks, the board finally agreed to fire McCardell.
 "The real wonder was that McCardell had not been ousted much earlier," Time said.

 The company's downward financial spiral continued.
 For fiscal year 1980, 1981, and 1982, International Harvester incurred a combined three-year loss of $2.4 billion—the largest such three-year loss for any American company in history at the time.
-International Harvester sold its farm equipment division to Tenneco in 1985, and changed its name in 1986 to Navistar International.
+International Harvester sold its farm equipment division to Tenneco in 1985, and changed its name in 1986 to Navistar International as a result of its downsizing to simply a truck and engine manufacturer.
+Thirty-eight years later, the company rechristened itself to International Motors LLC.

 Pat Greathouse retired from the UAW in May 1980.